Flea Control and How to Get Rid of Fleas

 - 2 oz.
 Conquer + 1 oz.
 Insect Growth inhibitor (IGR) + 1 gallon of water

-Recommended rates are for maximum strength and effectiveness.
+- Recommended rates above are for maximum strength and effectiveness.

-NOTE: For hardwood or tile, these formulations will cover 1,500 sq.
+- NOTE: For hardwood or tile, these formulations will cover 1,500 sq, however the Conquer doesn't work as well as the FenvaStar Eco Cap on hard floor surfaces.

 If possible,consult your vet about the health and skin condition of your pet prior to treatment.
 Begin flea control on the pet by using a mild shampoo and a sponge-type flea dip, flea spray, or flea shampoo.